 In 1998, the Walk-in Hunting Area (WIHA) Program started with a modest 27,000 private acres.
 By 2000, all 3 sub-programs were growing quickly and included more than 657,500 acres for hunting as well as 222 lake acres and 71 stream miles for fishing.
-Beyond providing public access, the program has also increased cooperation among landowners, hunters, anglers and the Wyoming Game and Fish Department (Department).
+Beyond providing public access, the program has also increased cooperation among landowners, hunters, anglers, and the Wyoming Game and Fish Department (Department).

-By increasing access to privately-owned, irrigated fields and riparian lands, which compose the majority of productive wildlife habitat in the state, the Department can be more effective at managing wildlife populations and mitigating agricultural damage.
+By increasing access to privately owned, irrigated fields and riparian lands, which compose the majority of productive wildlife habitat in the state, the Department can be more effective at managing wildlife populations and mitigating agricultural damage.

 The success of the PLPW Access Pilot Program led the Commission to make the program permanent in 2001.
 In 2016, the PLPW program was "rebranded" to the Access Yes Program.
 The goal was to tie the name and the key funding source of the program together, and make the important connection between the funding source and the access it provided for sportsmen.
-The "rebranding" of the program, including a new logo highlighting the partnership between landowners, the Department, and the sportsman will hopefully increase access donations, resulting in increased access for hunting and fishing.